PEO & EOR services in Belgium

 Belgium offers a diverse range of PEO/EOR employment opportunities, attracting both domestic and international talent to contribute to its thriving workforce.

-Employment Contracts Belgium
+Employment contracts through PEO/EOR Belgium

 - Fixed-term contracts include a start and end date for the employee.

 - Specific-assignment contracts do not specify the duration but describe the work that needs to be carried out by the employee, and it will end after the work has been completed.

 - Replacement contracts are created at the moment that a new employee is being hired in order to replace an existing one who is absent for a specific reason (e.g. maternity leave).
 This contract must contain the details and the responsibilities of the person who is being replaced, the reason why he/she is being replaced and for how long.
 The length of this contract can’t exceed two years.